f1kidd/fmlogit/README.md

 ## 1. Integration with the R Platform
 Implementating the model in R offers the opportunity to integrate the whole empirical process.
 With the help of numerous R packages, everything can be accomplished in R from data processing, estimation, post-estimation, to final manuscript writing.
 This is a huge advantage over stata.

-## 2. Post-estimation Commands
+## 2. Post-estimation Improvements
 The marginal effect estimation in this package is much faster than Stata's fmlogit package.
 In this package user can specify which variable(s), and what effect to be calculated.
 This results in a huge gain in running time for the post-estimation commands.

-Also, this package allows the calculation of marginal and discrete effect at the individual level, which is crucial to detect possible heterogeneities among observations.
+Also, this package allows hypothesis testing for marginal and discrete effects while Stata does not.
+The standard error is calculated via Krinsky-Robb method, which allows empirical hypothesis testing without knowing the underlying distribution of the effects.

 ## 3. Estimation Flexibility
 This package allows factor variable inputs, and automatically transform it into dummy variables.
 This is not (explicitly) allowed in Stata.